A probabilistic representation of the solution to a 1D evolution equation in a medium with negative index: Introduction

-When $I= \R$ ($a=+\infty$), this program can be successfully performed, exploiting immediately the fact that in the case $k>0$ the transition function of the SBM is known (\cite{walsh}).
-Then one can check that this transition function provides a fundamental solution of \eqref{eq_evol} and defines a pseudo SBM, in the general case $k\in\R^*\setminus\{-1\}$.
-Moreover, we prove that the obtained (pseudo) probabilistic representation lends itself to numerical approximation via the convergence of pseudo skew random walks to the pseudo skew Brownian motion in a pseudo weak sense.
+When $I= \R$ ($a=+\infty$), the construction of a pseudo SBM can be successfully carried out, taking advantage of the fact that in the case $k>0$, the transition function of the SBM is known (\cite{walsh}).
+It follows that one can indeed construct a fundamental solution of~\eqref{eq_evol} and define a pseudo SBM in the general case $k\in\R^*\setminus\{-1\}$.
+Moreover, the (pseudo) probabilistic representation obtained in this way naturally lends itself to numerical approximation, via the convergence of pseudo skew random walks to pseudo skew Brownian motions.

-The bounded case where $I=(-a,a)$ ($a<+\infty$) is more involved because it is not so clear to propose a clear statement of what should be the definition of the 'killed' pseudo skew Brownian motion as a pseudo probabilistic process.
-This is mainly because 'killing' is a trajectorial operation and that the trajectories of a pseudo processes have not a clear meaning.
-Still, in the same manner as before, we manage to extend the representation of the solution $u(t,x)$ of problem \eqref{eq:evol-nondiv}-\eqref{eq:evol-nondiv-2}-\eqref{eq:CL-evol} at the level of the fundamental solution, in the case $k\in\R^*\setminus\{-1\}$.
-One preliminary step will be to consider the case $k>0$ and to compute the transition function of the killed skew Browian $\check{X}$, by probabilistic arguments.
+The bounded case, where $I=(-a,a), a<+\infty$, is more involved, since it is not clear how one could define a 'killed' pseudo skew Brownian motion as a pseudo-probabilistic process.
+This is mainly because 'killing' is a trajectorial operation, and because the trajectories of a pseudo processes do not have a clear meaning.
+We are however able to extend the representation of the solution $u(t,x)$ of~\eqref{eq:evol-nondiv}-\eqref{eq:CL-evol} in terms of the fundamental solution, when $k\in\R^*\setminus\{-1\}$.
+One preliminary step in this direction, consists in computing the transition function of the killed skew Browian $\check{X}$, by probabilistic arguments in the case $k > 0$.